Vietnam.vn - Nền tảng quảng bá Việt Nam

 10-4087.png

-She then attended Shanghai Gong Xue Public School for a year.
-In 1930, Chien-Shiung Wu enrolled at China’s oldest and most prestigious university, Nanjing University.
-There, she initially studied mathematics, but soon switched to physics, inspired by the famous female scientist Marie Curie.
-Photo: @American Institute of Physics.
+Next, she attended the Shanghai Gong Xue public school for a year.
+In 1930, Chien-Shiung Wu enrolled at Nanjing University, China's oldest and most prestigious higher education institution.
+There, she initially pursued mathematics but quickly switched to physics, inspired by the renowned female scientist Marie Curie.
+(Image: @American Institute of Physics)

 9-6066.png

-Chien-Shiung Wu graduated with honors at the top of her class and received her Bachelor of Science degree in 1934.
-After graduation, Chien-Shiung Wu taught for a year at the National Zhejiang University in Hangzhou, working at the Academia Sinica physics laboratory.
-At Academia Sinica, she conducted her first experimental research in X-ray crystallography (1935-1936) under the guidance of Professor Jing-Wei Gu.
+Chien-Shiung Wu graduated with honors, first in her class, and received a Bachelor of Science degree in 1934.
+After graduation, Chien-Shiung Wu taught for a year at Zhejiang National University in Hangzhou, working at the Academia Sinica physics laboratory.
+At Academia Sinica, she conducted the first experimental research on X-ray crystallography (1935-1936) under the guidance of Professor Jing-Wei Gu.
 Photo: @Hackaday.

 7-233.png

-Professor Jing-Wei Gu encouraged Chien-Shiung Wu to pursue graduate studies in the United States, and in 1936, she visited the University of California, Berkeley, where she met Professor Ernest Lawrence, who was responsible for building the first cyclotron.
+Professor Jing-Wei Gu encouraged Chien-Shiung Wu to pursue graduate studies in the United States, and in 1936, she visited the University of California, Berkeley.
+There, she met Professor Ernest Lawrence, who was responsible for building the first cyclotron accelerator.
 Photo: @Hackaday.

 8-8704.jpg

-In fact, a Chinese physics student named Luke Chia Yuan inspired Chien-Shiung Wu to stay at Berkeley and get her PhD.
-Chien-Shiung Wu’s graduate work focused on one topic: “Uranium fission products.”
+Even a Chinese physics student named Luke Chia Yuan inspired Chien-Shiung Wu, advising her to stay at Berkeley and earn a PhD.
+Chien-Shiung Wu's graduate research focused on one topic: "Uranium fission products."
 Photo: @The New Inquiry.

 1-3598.jpg